MTelschow/Sorting-Visualiser/README.md

 After finishing the Sort will turn green and an animation will play indicating that it successfully completed.

 This project was build using React with Vite as the building tool and no additional packages are used.
+I decided to learn React as it is the most commonly used libary for building static webpages.
+Moreover I only build functional components to learn more about Hooks.

+The whole site is only styled by CSS.
+This deecision was definitly wrong in retrospect but safed time in the beginning.
+If I would start over again, I would probably use SCSS since style variables would have been very beneficial and would make changing colors trivial.

+The most important learning progress I hade is while writing the sorting algorithms themselfs.
+Especially Heap Sort and Merge Sort with a linerar space complexity were a challenge.